Hbeilinson/wagon_rut_costmap/README.md

 To use the CV converter specifically, you must provide a CV encoding.
 The final digit in the encoding represents the number of channels.
 It must match the second parameter in the bracketed type.
 For further examples see the tests for the grid_map CV converter: https://github.com/ethz-asl/grid_map/blob/master/grid_map_cv/test/GridMapCvTest.cpp

+For my actual code for the wagon rut costmap, please see https://github.com/OSUrobotics/wagon_rut_costmap.